Colony Collapse (Arrested Development): Reception

+Upon release, "Colony Collapse" received significant "buzz" from viewers, and was one of the most heavily-discussed episodes of the season.
 The episode was positively received, with particular praise for Will Arnett's portrayal of Gob.
 Eric Goldman of IGN gave the episode a 9 out of 10, calling it "Easily the best episode up to this point of Season 4 (and, in retrospect, one of Season 4's best episodes, period)".
 Goldman criticized the pacing, calling it "less consistent once the whole Gob/Ann storyline ended".
 He called the episode "a big success".
 The Guardians Hadley Freeman praised the episode, stating "Will Arnett rarely disappoints."
 Freeman called the episode one she "would happily watch again and again."
 Noel Murray and Erik Adams of The A.V.
 Club gave the episode an A− grade.
 Murray praised the episode, saying "it definitely does" live "up to the hype".
 Chris Longo of Den of Geek gave the episode 4.5 stars out of five, stating that "it takes the right character and the right script to reward an actor’s effort", and praised Arnett's portrayal of Gob.
 In 2019, Brian Tallerico from Vulture ranked the episode 27th out of the whole series, calling it "The best episode of season four".